Pacemakers for Central Sleep Apnea

 The phrenic nerves originate at C3 through C5 and are the neurological pathways between the brain and each hemidiaphragm.
 Unlike a spinal cord injury which can damage these pathways, central sleep apnea is a condition in which the brain does not utilize these pathways consistently, if at all.
-Once a sleep study confirms that the patients apneic events are of central origin, a breathing pacemaker should be considered.
+Once a sleep study confirms that the patients apneic events are of central origin, a diaphragm pacing system should be considered.

-A breathing pacemaker is a phrenic nerve stimulator which delivers electrical impulses to the hemidiaphragms and restores breathing function.
+A diaphragm pacing system is a phrenic nerve stimulator which delivers electrical impulses to the hemidiaphragms and restores breathing function.
 Pacing has many advantages over mechanical ventilation, including:

 Breathing pacemakers provide respiratory function superior to mechanical ventilators since the inhaled air is drawn into the lungs by the diaphragm under negative pressure, rather than being forced into the chest under positive pressure.